brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 A few weeks ago, it came the time for us to publish the first version of Glean.js in npm.
 (Yes, it has been published.
 Go [take a look](https://www.npmjs.com/package/@mozilla/glean)).
-In order to publish a package on npm, it is important to define the package entry points in the projects [`package.json`](https://nodejs.org/api/packages.html) file.
+In order to publish a package on npm, it is important to define the package entry points in the project's [`package.json`](https://nodejs.org/api/packages.html) file.
 The entry point is the path to the file that should be loaded when users import a package through `import Package from "package-name"` or `const Package = require("package-name")`.

-My knowledge in this area, went as far as "Hm, I think that [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main) field in the `package.json` is where we define the entry point, right?".
-Yes, I was right about that, but turns out that was not enough for Glean.js.
+My knowledge in this area went as far as "Hm, I think that [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main) field in the `package.json` is where we define the entry point, right?".
+Yes, I was right about that, but it turns out that was not enough for Glean.js.

 ## The case of Glean.js

 Glean.js is an implementation of Glean for Javascript environments.
 "Javascript environments" can mean multiple things: Node.js servers, Electron apps, websites, webextensions...
 The list goes on.
-To complicate things, Glean.js needs to access a bunch of platform specific APIs, such as client side storage.
+To complicate things, Glean.js needs to access a bunch of platform specific APIs such as client side storage.
 We designed Glean.js in such a way that platform specific code is abstracted away under the [`Platform`](https://github.com/mozilla/glean.js/tree/main/glean/src/platform) module, but when users import Glean.js all of this should be opaque.